goFrendiAsgard/zaruba/zaruba-tasks/make/fastApi/appTemplate/ztplAppDirectory/README.md

     print('Register ml route handler')
 ```

+Let's take a deeper look.

-Everyone can access these two routes (i.e: `/train-service` and `/predict-data`) since we specifically `auth_service.everyone()` as our dependency.
-This is how routes interact with `Auth system`.
+Everyone can access `/train-service` and `/predict-data`.
+It is expected, since we use `auth_service.everyone()` in those routes.

 The `/train-service` route handler sends an event through `mb.publish` and immediately send HTTP response.
 This is make sense since ML service training might need minutes, hours, or even days.
 The best information we can give to user is that the train process has been invoked.
-We might need to have another handler to receive to event, do the training process, and probably send email to user to inform that the pocess has been completed.
+We might need to have another handler to receive to event, do the training process, and send email to user to inform that the process has been completed.

 The `/predict-data` route handler sends RPC (remote procedure call) through `rpc.call`.
 Unlike event, RPC is expected to return the result.
 It is make sense, because whenever you predict data using a machine learning service, you expect the result as the response.
 We assume that the prediction process usually doesn't take long.
 Not as long as training, and it is make sense for user to wait the response.